Monodromy and vanishing cycles for complete intersection curves: Topology of complete intersection curves

-As is well-known, the fundamental group $\pi_1(V_{C,D}^\epsilon)$ is therefore generated by the $N$ conjugacy classes of meridians around each of the components $H_i$.
-Choosing a basepoint near some particular $H_i$, one sees that the local monodromy is the corresponding Dehn twist $T_{\beta_i}$.
+As is well-known, the fundamental group $\pi_1(B \cap U)$ is therefore generated by the $N$ conjugacy classes of meridians around each of the components $\Sigma_i$.
+Let $V_i$ denote a small ball in $X$ centred at $x_i$.
+We then note that any meridian around $\Sigma_i$ has to be sent to a Dehn twist about a simple closed curve in $E(g)$ that is contained in $E(g) \cap V_i$.
+But for $B$ sufficiently small $E(g) \cap V_i$ is a cylinder around $\beta_i$.
+Thus the meridianal loop is sent to $T_{\beta_i}$.
 Since the $\beta_i$ are pairwise disjoint, the twists $T_{\beta_i}$ pairwise commute.
 Thus, the entire conjugacy class of a meridian is sent under $\rho_{loc}$ to the twist $T_{\beta_i}$, showing that the image of $\rho_{loc}$ is the free Abelian group generated by $T_{\beta_1}, \dots, T_{\beta_N}$ as claimed. \end{proof}